xFiveRivers/Drum-Tracker/README.md

 ## **Usage**

 1) The pipeline works on the basis of short drum-loops (maximum 10-15 seconds).
-For added organization youu can place the drum-loop in the `data` folder.
+For added organization you can place the drum-loop in the `data` folder.

 2) Open a new terminal located at the root of the repository and activate the `drum-tracker` environment:

 ```
-conda activate drum-traker
+conda activate drum-tracker
 ```

 3) Run the program using the following command: